Chethana Ketagoda

 Ketagodage Dona Ranmini Chethana Ketagoda (born 4 August 1992, චේතනා කැටගොඩ), popularly as Chethana Ketagoda, is an actress in Sri Lankan television as well as a voice artist.
 One of the most popular voice artists in Sri Lanka with a career spanning 18 years, she rendered her voice to several popular international soap operas and serials.
 Apart from that, she is also a singer, investor, agriculturalist, digital content creator on social media platforms as well as an Attorney-at-Law by profession.

 Personal life

 She was born on 4 August 1992 in Colombo as the second child of the family.
 Her father K. D. Upali Chandrathilake, is a retired Air Vice Marshall of Sri Lanka Air Force.
 Her mother, Indika P. Chandrathilake, is an Attorney-at-Law and a government official.
 She completed education from Visakha Vidyalaya, Colombo up to grade 9 and then completed O/Ls from Royal Institute International School, Havelock.
 In the 2009 Edexcel IGCSE examination at Royal Institute, she became the “World’s Best” in Sinhala.
-She has one elder sister, who is a doctor and an Air Force officer.

 After studies, she completed LLB degree in University of London and became an Attorney-at-Law.
 Besides, she also completed her BA degree in Hindi Language from Indira Gandhi National Open University, India.
 Currently, she is working as a lecturer in Hindi Language.